 After our February 2015 recce of numerous explorers’ well it was decided to select one of them for a well refurbishment project.

-So, although Koorarawalyee was not one of the wells visited during the 2015 recce it was an easy decision to make it our first well refurbishment project.
-I committed to assembling a group of volunteers ‘some time in the future’ to refurbish the well, repair ‘harvest’ walls and open up Hunts Track for a kilometre or so past the the Well.
+Although Koorarawalyee was not one of the wells visited during the 2015 recce I committed to assembling a group of volunteers to refurbish the well, repair ‘harvest’ walls and open up Hunts Track for a kilometre or so past the the Well.
 Eventually the 2016 Anzac Day long weekend was selected as the date for the Project.

 A team of 11 set out from El Caballo, 60 kilometres east of Perth and camped the night near Moorine Rock.
 We reached Koorarawalyee around 8.30 a.m. and set up camp below the rock.

-With Eugene, Joe and AB working the chainsaws hard, Peter, in his mobile workshop, was flat out trying to keep up sharpening the chains.
+With Eugene, Joe and Andrew working the chainsaws hard, Peter, in his mobile workshop, was flat out trying to keep up sharpening the chains.

 Steve put his masonry skills to use in a number of places.